mchspc/crypticode/data-cheat.md

 ### Goals
 You're in charge of reading & writing a text file with data.
 Quickly fill in the function definitions from [data.py](data.py)!
-- Open data file at startup
+- Open data file at startup and close to ensure file exists/is created
-- Close data file when done
 - Read data from file
-- Turn that data into list(s)
+- Turn that data (titles & notes) into lists
-- Write new data to file
+- Write new data to the file
+- Close data file at the end of all functions

 ### Working Together
 First and foremost, **NEVER** share code with each other.